Kentucky county to pay $253K over claims of false billing

 BEATTYVILLE, Ky.
 (AP) — A Kentucky county has agreed to pay nearly $254,000 to the federal government to settle a lawsuit alleging its ambulance service submitted more than 1,000 fake reimbursement claims to Medicare and Medicaid.

-The Lexington Herald-Leader reported Thursday that the federal government sued the county and related agencies last year.
+The Lexington Herald-Leader reported Thursday that the federal government sued Lee County and related agencies last year.
 It said the county-owned ambulance service forged reports to make patients seem sicker than they were so ambulance runs would qualify for federal reimbursement.

-This agreement is the most recent settlement in the lawsuit.
-Earlier settlements were reached between the government and an official from the ambulance service, as well as the company that handled its billing.

-U.S. Attorney Robert M. Duncan Jr. says the settlements mean the government will recoup a total of $515,000 from the scheme.
+Together with earlier settlements reached with an official from the ambulance service and the company that handled its billing, U.S. Attorney Robert M. Duncan Jr. says the government will recoup a total of $515,000 from the scheme.

 Information from: Lexington Herald-Leader, http://www.kentucky.com